-(j)(ii) Loans and borrowings
+(i)(ii) Interest-bearing loans and borrowings

-The Company's interest-bearing loans and borrowings comprise mortgage-backed Notes that have been issued in the capital market.
+The Company's loans and borrowings comprise mortgage-backed fixed rate Notes that have been issued in the capital market.

 Loans and borrowings are recognised initially at fair value less directly related incremental transaction costs.
 Subsequent to initial recognition, loans and borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the income statement over the period of the borrowings on an effective interest basis.